johannschopplich/nuxt-kql/docs/guide/starters.md

 # Starter Kits

-To get started with `nuxt-kql`, you may choose from one of the following starter kits:
+To get started with Nuxt KQL, you may choose from one of the following starter kits:

 ## Kirby Nuxt Starter Kit

-The [Kirby Nuxt Starter Kit](https://github.com/johannschopplich/kirby-nuxt-starterkit) is a rewrite of the official Kirby Starter Kit with Nuxt and `nuxt-kql`.
+The [Kirby Nuxt Starter Kit](https://github.com/johannschopplich/kirby-nuxt-starterkit) is a rewrite of the official Kirby Starter Kit with Nuxt and Nuxt KQL.
 It's configured to use **token-based authentication**, but can be used with **basic authentication** as well.

 ## Cacao Kit